MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-ios-swift-prepare-app.md

 # Tutorial: Prepare your iOS (Swift) app for authentication

-This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) for iOS and macOS to your iOS Swift app.
+This is the second tutorial in the tutorial series that demonstrates how to add Microsoft Authentication Library (MSAL) for iOS and macOS to your iOS Swift app.

 In this tutorial, you'll;